 However, we have some limitations and want to think about this before we get ahead of ourselves.
 We have 71 inches of space to work with.
 The storage bench we are trying to utilize is 40 inches so that leaves 31 inches to work with.
 It is fine if the edge of a bookcase goes past the door opening by a few millimeters but anything beyond that would be unacceptable.

-Our first option was to get two of Billy Bookcases from IKEA because at 15.75 inches, they would line up perfectly.
-Unfortunately, these are very simple plain looking book cases; they just don't make a good impression when you walk in the door.
+Our first option was to get two Billy Bookcases from IKEA because, at 15.75 inches, they would line up perfectly.
+Unfortunately, these are very simple plain looking bookcases; they just don't make a good impression when you walk in the door.
 Also, we would not be able to utilize a wall/bridging shelf effectively.

-A much better looking bookcase is this Hemnes Bookcase.
-Unfortunately it is 19.25 inches wide which would be two long if we try to use two of them.
+A much better-looking bookcase is this Hemnes Bookcase.
+Unfortunately, it is 19.25 inches wide which would be too long if we try to use two of them.
 Therefore we have to wait and determine a few things.

 - It might be a case of me building something custom.
-That could take time as I build up skill and also cost as much or even more than buying stock pieces.
+That could take time as I build up skills and also cost as much or even more than buying stock pieces.